-A student who does not complete the service requirement of a particular course, but completed other assignments so that he or she could pass the course, will still pass the course but will not receive the service-learning designation on his or her records and transcripts, and will still be expected to complete Hilbert’s service learning requirement in another course.
+A student who does not complete the service requirement of a particular course, but completed other assignments so that he or she could pass the course, may still pass the course but will not receive the service-learning designation on his or her records and transcripts, and will still be expected to complete Hilbert’s service learning requirement in another course.

-Students who complete the service-learning requirement of a particular course but do not pass the course will not be given credit for the service performed.
+Students who complete the service-learning requirement of a particular course, but do not pass the course will not be given credit for the service performed.

 Service Learning Placements